kazupon/inclusion-vapor/README.md

 ## 🛣️ Roadmap

 This is the roadmap for inclusion-vapor.
-Currently, we are focusing on our day jobs, so the roadmap only includes svelte-vapor.
-If needed, we will continue implementing react-vapor, but we want to go with it in a community.
+Currently, we are focusing on day job project, so the roadmap only includes svelte-vapor.
+If needed, we will continue implementing react-vapor, but We hope to develop through contribution of the community.

 **This roadmap depends on [vapor project](https://github.com/vuejs/core-vapor) so that the milestones may change.**